shimu5/SpOCDeliveryScheduleProblem/README.md

 ### Thesis Topic : Advanced Optimization Techniques for a Delivery Scheduling Problem by Using Genetic and Evolutionary Algorithms

-Brief description of what your project does.
+Brief description of the Thesis code Implementation:

 ## Prerequisites